 Through volunteer labor and tax-deductible donations of money, professional services, and materials, Habitat builds simple, decent houses in partnership with homeowners.
 Habitat houses are sold to partner families at no-profit and financed with no-interest loans.
 The homeowners’ monthly mortgage payments are recycled to build more Habitat homes for other families.

-Habitat for Humanity is a volunteer movement.
+Habitat for Humanity is a global volunteer movement.
 Citizens, businesses, churches, and civic organizations from the community come together as volunteers to carry out important work of home construction, family selection and support, fundraising, finding land and other critical tasks of the Habitat affiliate.
 The lifeblood of Habitat is the volunteers, whose spirit represents putting faith into action to eliminate substandard housing with their neighbors.

 Habitat is not a give-away program.
 We are a “hand-up” and not a “hand-out” program.
 Families must qualify through an application process to become a homeowner.
 In addition to monthly mortgage payments and closing costs, homeowners invest hundreds of hours of their own labor (sweat equity), into building their houses and the houses of others.